mebusy/notes/dev_notes/AI_CS188_MDP.md

 <h2 id="1ccc83e0a393554a640bc1e194680b67"></h2>
 ## Markov Decision Processes

+ - An MDP is defined by:
+    - A set of states s ∈ S
+    - A set of actions a ∈ A
+    - A transition function T(s, a, s’)
+        - Probability that *a* from *s* leads to *s’*, i.e., P(s’| s, a)
+        - Also called the model or the dynamics
+    - A reward function R(s, a, s’)
+        - Sometimes just R(s) or R(s’)
+    - A start state
+    - Maybe a terminal state

+ - MDPs are non-deterministic search problems
+    - One way to solve them is with expectimax search
+    - We’ll have a new tool soon

 MDP is a lot like a search problem.

+**UNLIKE** :

+ - successor function  (unlike)
-unlike : successor function . unlike in search , we're going to take the successor function and break it into a few pieces.
-We're going to have an idea of actions which are the actions you take like north ,south, east, west.
+    - unlike in search , we're going to take the successor function and break it into a few pieces.
+    - We're going to have an idea of actions which are the actions you take like north ,south, east, west.
 We're then gonna have a transition function .

-T(s,a,s')  :  in some state s , you take some action a , s' is a possible result.
+    - T(s,a,s')  :  in some state *s* , you take some action *a* , *s'* is a ***possible*** result.
 The function T(s,a,s')  tells you how likely that result is and in that sense it's a conditional probability.

-The transition function is basically the successor function.
+    - The transition function is basically the successor function.
 The differences is now there are lots of differents s's that can happen and they all have various probabilities t associated with them.

-Reward function (unlike)  R(s,a,s')  means you get a reward that depends on the state you are in , the action you took, and the outcome.
-You might not know your actual reward until you see whether or not you fell into the pit.
-In some formulations R will only depend on s and s'.
+ - Reward function (unlike)
+    - R(s,a,s')  means you get a reward that depends on the state you are in , the action you took, and the outcome.
+    - You might not know your actual reward until you see whether or not you fell into the pit.
+    - In some formulations R will only depend on s and s'.
 What is this ?
 This is basically the cost function from search.
 In seach the cost would be small and in the case of MDPs in general we want the rewards to be big.

+ - Terminal state (unlike)
-Terminal state :   another import difference between MDPs and search problems is  MDP's very ofren go on forever .
+    - another import difference between MDPs and search problems is  MDP's very ofren go on forever .

 MDP is basically taking search that we know and love , and adding the necessary machinery to support the idea that actions can have multiple outcomes.

 <h2 id="1713fea7ca38d867ec082e94dcc902e8"></h2>
 ## What is Markov about MDPs ?

+ - “Markov” generally means that given the present state, the future and the past are independent
+ - For Markov decision processes, “Markov” means action outcomes depend only on the current state
+    - P(S<sub>t+1</sub> = s' | S<sub>t</sub>=s<sub>t</sub>,A<sub>t</sub>=a<sub>t</sub>,S<sub>t-1</sub>=s<sub>t-1</sub>,A<sub>t-1</sub>=a<sub>t-1</sub>,..., S₀=s₀) = P(S<sub>t+1</sub> = s' | S<sub>t</sub>=s<sub>t</sub>,A<sub>t</sub>=a<sub>t</sub>)
-MDP means the probability distribution over your outcomes depends only on the current state and action , not on the whole histroy of how you got there.
+ - This is just like search,the probability distribution over your outcomes depends only on the current state and action , not on the whole histroy of how you got there.

 So this is important property in MDP is to make sure that you define your transition function and your state in such a way that the transition probabilities depend only on the current state and action.

 <h2 id="9e476387322a5c250893cf9c5c4ce78c"></h2>
 ## Policies

+ - In deterministic single-agent search problems, we wanted an optimal plan, or sequence of actions, from start to a goal
-1 not work for MDPs. because we don't know what actions are gonna to do.
-The relevant idea is not a plan now but a policy.
+    - but it does not work for MDPs. because we don't know what actions are gonna to do.
+    - The relevant idea is not a plan now but a policy.
 Policy is a mapping from states to actions and tells  in each state what action to take.
+ - For MDPs, we want an optimal policy π\* : S → A
+    - A policy π gives an action for each state
+    - An optimal policy is one that maximizes expected utility if followed
+    - An explicit policy defines a reflex agent
+ - Expectimax didn’t compute entire policies
+    - It computed the action for a single state only

 Expectimax didn't really compute an explicit policy in this sense.
 What expectimax did for these kinds of problems is from a given state it did a forward-thinking computation that produced one entry of the policy which you then took and wherever you land and you run expectimax again.

 So on one hand expectimax is a way of solving these problems and on the other hand it doesn't compute an explicit policy.
 That chould be a good thing or bad thing.
 It can be bad because you might redo a lot of work if you keep in the same state.
 It could be good because there are so many states you coundn't write down an explicit policy anyway.